 Here’s how Filipinos can travel to Jeju Island visa-free

-As of writing, there are no direct flights from Manila to Jeju Island, but some airlines are already planning to schedule direct flights from Clark to Gangwon Province.
+As of writing, there are no direct flights from Manila to Jeju Island.
+But you can now book direct flights from Clark to Gangwon Province.
 From there, you can fly to Jeju Island via Fly Gangwon.

-What you can do, however, is to book a flight that will transit to other visa-free countries like Singapore, Malaysia, or Thailand.
+Alternatively, you may also fly to Jeju Island by transiting to other visa-free countries like Singapore, Malaysia, or Thailand.
 In fact, Scoot already launched direct flights three times weekly from Singapore Changi Airport to Jeju International Airport — just in time for your Korea winter experience!

 Always remember to check the respective countries’ entry requirements before planning your trip.
 You may read the following articles: